FOOD FOR LIFE | Plant-Based Cooking & Nutrition Class

 All registered participants will be emailed the Zoom link, plus copies of handouts and recipes, a few hours in advance of each class.

-Online registration ends 24 hours before each class.
+Online registration ends 24 hours before the class.

-Planted Platter will refund your class registration price less a $3 processing fee up until 7 days before the class.
+Planted Platter will refund your series registration price less a $5 processing fee up until 7 days before the series begins.
 Within 7 days of the class, you can receive a transfer or credit to use in the future.

-In the rare situation where Planted Platter needs to cancel a class, all participants will be notified via email and will receive a full refund.
+In the rare situation where Planted Platter needs to cancel a class, all participants will be notified via email and will receive a full refund for that class.

 Please submit our Contact Form.